Meatballs are always a favourite and these spicy pork meatballs are cooked in a chilli tomato sauce.

-For this recipe you will need a deep sided frying pan/skillet or sauté pan.
+- For this recipe you will need a deep sided frying pan/skillet or sauté pan.

-Also a 32.5 x 22.5 x 5 cm (13 x 9 x 2 inch) ovenproof dish.
+- Also a 32.5 x 22.5 x 5 cm (13 x 9 x 2 inch) ovenproof dish.

-*In the UK the prepackaged grated mozzarella cheese contains only cheese and anti-caking ingredients.
+- *In the UK the prepackaged grated mozzarella cheese contains only cheese and anti-caking ingredients.
 In Canada it has more additives, so I buy the block mozzarella and grate it myself.
 Just pop it in the freezer for ten minutes before grating to firm it up.

-Brown the meat in the frying pan/skillet over a medium heat, about 5 minutes.
 Reduce the heat, add the onion and garlic, and cook for a further 5 minutes.

 Stir in the tomatoes, tomato paste, oregano, ⅔ cup water, and seasoning.
 Simmer for 20 minutes.

-Preheat the oven to 180°C (350°F) (gas 4)
+Meanwhile preheat the oven to 180°C (350°F) (gas 4)

-So, bring a large pan of water to the boil and add a glug of olive oil.
-Drop 5 of the lasagne sheets into the water one at a time (crossing each one over the other) and boil for 4 minutes.
-They need to be cooked in two batches or they will stick together while cooking.
-Remove the sheets with a pair of tongs and rinse under cold water, then lay the sheets separately on a clean tea-towel.
+So bring a large pan of water to the boil and add a glug of olive oil.
+Drop 5 lasagne sheets into the water one at a time (crossing each one over the other) and boil for 4 minutes.
+(They need to be cooked in two batches or they will stick together while cooking.)
+Remove the sheets with a pair of tongs and lay them separately on a clean tea-towel.
 Repeat with the remaining four sheets.

 Bake, covered with foil, in the oven for 30 minutes.
-Remove the foil and cook for a further 10 minutes.

 Let it stand for 10 minutes before serving into portions.